Evaaaaaaa/Learn2Relax/README.md

   >`python configs/config.py`

 ## Inference App
+The [live demo](http://www.datatranslator.space/) is deployed and scaled up online using Google Kubernetes Engine(GKE) and Google Cloud Platforms(GCP).
+If you want to run the app locally, below are two options:

-+ To run the Streamlit web app in your browser, make sure dependencies listed in `build/requirements.txt` are installed then run
++ To run the Streamlit web app in shell, make sure dependencies listed in `requirements.txt` are installed then run
   >`streamlit run app.py`

   If no browser window pops up, point your browser to the External URL and you will be able to see the app as below